-The Board and individual directors will have their overall performance reviewed annually in order to identify areas for improvement in the discharge of individual director's and the Board's functions on an annual basis.
-Each of the Board's Committees will review their performance annually or whenever there are major changes to the Committee structure.
+The Board, its committees and individual directors have their overall performance reviewed annually in order to identify areas for improvement in the discharge of individual director's and the Board's functions on an annual basis.

-This review will be undertaken by the chairman and, if so determined by the Board, an independent ser-vice provider.
-The performance review of the chairman will be carried out by the lead independent director.
+The annual review is be undertaken by the chairman and, if so determined by the Boad an independent service provider.
+The performance review of the chairman is carried out by the lead independent director.